 - Eat a healthy meal and drink plenty of water.
 Stay away from the temptation of junk food or binge eating.

 - Exercise daily and also incorporate yoga and meditation into your daily schedule.

 - You can also write a journal to have a positive outlet for your emotions.

 Being in a medical school is a once in a lifetime opportunity and a learning experience that will enhance you personally and professionally.
 The foundation of your medical career is strengthened during this time and you need to take complete advantage of it by learning from all sources including classmates and mentors.
 You can even read up on current news in the medical industry.

 The journey to becoming a doctor requires a lot of hard work and it’s necessary to be mindful while studying.
 Hence, during your medical studying, soak up the experience and make the most of the opportunity!

 Picking the right medical school is the most important step in a medical student’s journey.
-Saba University is a well established and fully accredited medical school in the Caribbean that offers students a conducive learning environment as well as an excellent education in the Basic Sciences and Clinical Medicine.
+Saba University School of Medicine is a well established and fully accredited medical school in the Caribbean that offers students a conducive learning environment as well as an excellent education in the Basic Sciences and Clinical Medicine.